3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies

 \subsection{Dust emission parameters}

+The dust emission parameters and dust temperatures derived in this section are tied to the \citet{DraineLi2007} framework.
+In particular, the temperatures we infer are characteristic dust temperatures from the best-fit models rather than effective dust temperatures derived from the FIR peak wavelength \citep[e.g.,][]{Elbaz2011, Casey2018, JonesStanway2023}.
+Absolute comparisons between these definitions are misleading, so our results should be interpreted in a relative sense — both internally, between our UV-MIR and UV-FIR fits, and externally against studies adopting the same parameterization.
+With these caveats in place, our constraints on $q_{\mathrm{PAH}}$ and $U_{\mathrm{min}}$ provide a benchmark for upcoming JWST/MIRI studies that will independently test the inferred PAH mass fractions and starlight intensities at the level of individual galaxies.

 Incorporating FIR constraints enables a more informed analysis of the three dust emission parameters that shape the IR SED \citep{DraineLi2007}.
 In the absence of FIR data, it is common to fix these parameters or impose flat priors during modeling \citep{Leja2019b, Leja2022, Shivaei2024}, since MIR observations alone cannot fully constrain the total dust emission.
-The \citet{DraineLi2007} framework introduces $q_{\mathrm{PAH}}$, $U_{\mathrm{min}}$, and $\gamma$: $q_{\mathrm{PAH}}$ is the fraction of dust mass in PAHs, which sets the strength of the MIR PAH features; $U_{\mathrm{min}}$ is the minimum starlight intensity heating the diffuse dust; and $\gamma$ is the fraction of dust exposed to starlight intensities between $U_{\mathrm{min}}$ $<$ U $<$ $U_{\mathrm{max}}$.
+The \citet{DraineLi2007} framework introduces $q_{\mathrm{PAH}}$, $U_{\mathrm{min}}$, and $\gamma$.
 Together, $U_{\mathrm{min}}$ and $\gamma$ determine the shape and peak wavelength of the FIR dust bump, with higher $U_{\mathrm{min}}$ corresponding to warmer dust temperatures and shorter peak wavelengths, and values near $U_{\mathrm{min}}\sim$1 indicate cooler dust temperatures \citep{Casey2018}.
 For a visualization of how these parameters influence the {\fontfamily{qcr}\selectfont Prospector}-modeled SED, see \citet{Leja2017}.